ThisSilenceIsMine/sauce-bot/README.md

 ### NSFW Content

-- Images with NSFW ratings are automatically marked as spoilers
+- Images with NSFW ratings are automatically marked as spoilers (unless censorship is disabled)
 - You can also manually mark images as spoilers when sending them to the bot
 - The bot respects both manual spoiler flags and automatic NSFW detection
+- To disable automatic NSFW spoiler marking, set `DISABLE_CENSOR=true` in your environment variables

 ## Supported Content Types